unstoppabledomains/dev-docs/crypto-payments/library-integration.md

 The `multiChainAddr()`, `multiChainAddress()`, `getMultiChainAddress()`, and `AddrVersion()` methods create a key from the provided `USDT` ticker and `ERC20` version.
 The key format is `crypto.USDT.version.<VERSION>.address`.
 In the example above with the `ERC-20` version of `USDT`, the created key would be `crypto.USDT.version.ERC20.address`.

 :::attention info
-See the [managing domain records](../../manage-domains/managing-domain-records.md) guide for information about supported crypto payment tickers and USDT versions.
+Please see the [Managing Domain Records](../../manage-domains/managing-domain-records.md) guide for information about supported crypto payment tickers and USDT versions.
 :::

 <embed src="/snippets/_discord.md" />